FredericGariepy/LighthouseLabs/PKM/W4/D4/Presentation.md

 Q. What are the __Top five categories__ of things investigated as part of completing a Risk Assessment Checklist?
-A.
-Based on the information provided, the top five categories investigated as part of completing a Risk Assessment Checklist would likely be:

 1. Access Controls: Ensuring proper user account management, least privilege principles, and separation of duties.